Class Schedules and Catalog Background Image

 Course Typically Offered: Fall or Spring

-This course offers highly motivated students an enriched opportunity to understand normal human anatomy and to explore select pathologies (abnormal anatomy).
+This course offers students an enriched opportunity to understand normal human anatomy and to explore select pathologies (abnormal anatomy).
 It targets students looking for a more challenging academic experience that will include some human dissection and advanced reading of published scientific material.
 This enhanced course blends the systemic approach to the study of human anatomy with select regional dissections.
 It combines microscopic studies of tissues (histology) and organs with gross/visual anatomical studies of the human body.
 UC CREDIT LIMITATION: Credit for BIO 210 or BIO 210H.
 C-ID BIOL-110B.

 BIO 220: Human Physiology